ajtroup1/AdamTroup-430-Project/README.md

             -- TYPE
             @type myClass
             @desc This type wraps information and has some functions.
-            @fields
-                @field myField1 (string) This field is needed for the type.
+            @field myField1 (string): This field is needed for the type.
-                @field myField2 (int) This field is needed for the type.
+            @field myField2 (int): This field is needed for the type.
         */
       ```
 - ## Function